-The society was founded in 1979, over 38 years ago.
+The society was founded in 1979, 40 years ago now.
 Early productions included ‘A Christmas Carol’ and ‘Good King Wenceslas’ and the first pantomime was ‘Cinderella’ in 1981, which raised money for Monecute School.
 During the 1980’s, winter pantomimes were produced alongside summer choruses and one act plays.
 Since the 1990’s the main emphasis of the society has been putting on an annual pantomime, sometimes traditional, such as ‘Aladdin’ and ‘Jack and the Beanstalk’, or something completely new, such as ‘Wonky Wellard the Wizard’ and ‘The Master of Toxcity’.
 Most have been written by existing members of the society, introducing up and coming script writers in the latter years.
 In 1996 the society won an achievement award for ‘Services to the Arts’ and other awards have been received from Dorset Pantomime Productions.

 One of the founding members of the society, Mally Tieche, has acted, directed, produced, wrote scripts and acted as chairman, was involved right up to 2010.
 She only escaped by emigrating to Australia!
 Despite a blip in 2007, when it was decided not to put on a show, renewed enthusiasm coupled with new members has meant the society is now in a strong position and recent productions have been very well received.
 We had a very enthusiastic young chairman, Katie Bavington, who took over not only the title in 2010 till 2016, she also took on all of Mally’s previous roles!
 A good number of other people working in specific and general areas ensures a ‘good’ show for our judges, the audience.
 At the end of our Pantomime, Treasure island in 2016 katie announced that she wished to move on and pursue other interests and resigned.
 Michael Rustici was voted in as the new Chairman of Broadstone Productions, Michael had been with the company for some 11 years at the time and has acted as the company Treasurer for most of that time.
 He says that Katie will be a very hard act to follow, but he is enthusiastic and has great hopes for the future of the company.